Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

-To fulfill these requirements, we need to better understand our talent by not only making sure our questions are structured correctly but also including the right mix of question types in our reference checks..
+To fulfil these requirements, we need to better understand our talent by not only making sure our questions are structured correctly but also including the right mix of question types in our reference checks.

 Having taken a deep dive into 17 million answers to 100,000 questions asked using Xref, we can see what type of questions generate the best insights.

 We’ve noticed that tailoring the mix of questions to the candidates we’re looking for will deliver a higher volume of more valuable feedback and make for a better reference check.

 The questions we’ve identified as being necessary to every reference template fall under three simple categories: